-Indulge in the smorgasbord of attraction and intricacy that Germany has on offer, from rugged rivers and iconic eats to coastal scenery and festivities.
-This country is filled with cultural delights and breathtaking spectacles.
+Indulge in the smorgasbord of attraction and intricacy that Germany has on offer, from rugged rivers and iconic eats to coastal scenery and festivities - everything oozing with history.

 The reports are true, locals love their beer and they have been confirmed as the second-largest beer consumers in Europe.
 Literature, music and arts are very popular in society.